 The purpose of this research is to better understand, improve, and standardise a common method of immune challenge which uses a protein called 'Keyhole Limpet Haemocyanin' (KLH).
 KLH is available as a highly-purified formulation, and because it is not usually encountered by the human immune system (it is derived from an inedible shellfish), it allows us to study the development of immune responses right from the time it is administered.
-We plan to give different groups of healthy volunteers different doses of KLH with or without an 'immune-boosting' agent (Alhydrogel[TM] or Montanide ISA[TM]51, commonly referred to as adjuvants), before measuring and comparing their response.
-We will then re-challenge all the volunteers a month later with different doses of KLH in the skin on their forearms, similar to an allergy test, taking images, blood samples and skin biopsies to understand the nature, time course, and variability of the immune response in each individual.
+We plan to give different groups of healthy volunteers different doses of KLH with or without an 'immune-boosting' agent (AlhydrogelTM or Montanide ISATM51, commonly referred to as adjuvants), before measuring and comparing their response.
+We will then re-challenge all the volunteers a month later with different doses of KLH in the skin on their forearms, similar to an allergy test, taking images, blood samples, skin biopsies, and in some cases lymph node biopsies to understand the nature, time course, and variability of the immune response in each individual.
 The results will help us to select the best doses of KLH to model different diseases and test drugs with.
 In turn, this will allow earlier and better evaluation of new therapeutics.